vim-scraper/vim-scraper.github.com/news/_posts/2011-06-23-archive-armageddon.md

 ### The Case of the Misleading Extension

 In mid-May, a script author uploaded a .tgz file that was only tar encoded.
-The scraper didn't anticipate this, wasn't confident that it could trust either claim, so it bailed out.
+The scraper didn't anticipate this, couldn't figure out which claim to trust, so it bailed out.

 I'm surprised it took this long for this particular mistake to show up!
 I would have bet money that someone would have done it before 2005.

 This was
 [easy to solve](https://github.com/vim-scraper/vim-scraper/commit/203b1c40164eb62d9e6bb278fc9f864a25f6bd3e)
 once it was clear what was going on.
-Result: a 2 day stall and a 15 minute fix.
+Result: a 15 minute fix and a 2 day stall.

-### Archive Formats
+## Archive Formats

 Most of the complexity may be in the sense_file routine (above), but most of the time spent coding the scraper has gone into